DZakh/rescript-schema/README.md

 user->S.serializeWith(userStruct)
 ```

 Serializes value using the transformation logic that is built-in to the struct.
-It returns the result with a transformed data or an error message.
+It returns a result with a transformed data or a **rescript-struct** error.

 ### Types